MicrobeLab/scCulturePrec-data/README.md

 ## Model Weights
-The `models` directory contains the pre-trained model weights for the deep neural network and elastic net models.
+The pre-trained model weights for the deep neural network and elastic net models are available on [figshare](https://figshare.com/s/02981a4786792ae9052f).

 ## Datasets
 The `data` directory contains single-cell morphological and spectral data.